mouradof/instamint/README.md

 - **Keycloak Interface:**
    - The Keycloak administration console is available at `localhost:8081`, sharing the same network for user and access management.

-This professional documentation is designed to guide developers and project managers through setting up, developing, and launching the Instamint project, ensuring a seamless workflow and high-quality output.